 Let’s see some examples, step by step:

-• The little strands on Step 3 follow a very similar direction, but slightly more pronounced, enough to add dynamism to the shape.
+• The little strands on Step 3 follow a very similar direction, but slightly more pronounced, enough to add dynamism to the shape of the hair clump.

-• The lock curls itself around in a cylindrical shape.
+• Remember when drawing hair curls that the lock curls itself around in a cylindrical shape.
 Try not to make this shape completely straight, otherwise the lock will end up looking like a spring!

 • Then I simplify, first drawing a ribbon.
 See how it becomes thinner as it approaches the tip.
 The third step is to detail the external and internal sides (A).